4 Great Frankfurt Stopover Tips – Experts Guide

 Need some great Frankfurt stopover tips?
 But Frankfurt is boring right?
 Wrong.

-There are some great sights and culinary delights to be had in this underrated city.
 As a former resident of Frankfurt and a German travel expert, I have four tips for you to make your stay fantastic.

 Tip 1: Apple Wine on a Tram – Ebbelwei Express